Cyber-Threat-Hunting-Playground/forensic-collector/README.md

 ## What's in this repository (today)

-This repo currently contains IDE-focused collectors and package manager collectors that inventory installed extensions/packages across local user profiles and export results as JSON for investigation, auditing, and baseline tracking.
+This repo contains focused collectors that inventory endpoint artifacts across local user profiles and export results as JSON (plus a log file) for investigation and threat hunting.

 | Category | Collector | Path | Platforms | Documentation |
 |----------|-----------|------|-----------|---|